 - a.
-Identify initial resource requirements. - b.
+Identify initial resource requirements.

+- b.
 Assess the situation including:

-- Nature, amount, and locations of real or potential releases of hazardous materials; - Pathways to human and environmental exposure; - Probable direction and time of travel of the materials: - Potential impacts on human health, welfare, safety, and the environment; - Types, availability, and location of response resources, technical support, and cleanup services; and - Priorities for protecting human health, welfare, and the environment. - c.
-Utilizing Tier II chemical facility database provide a warning to all facilities within the expected impact area using NCEM meteorologist input on expected areas of concern 72 hours prior to projected impacts.
+- Nature, amount, source, and locations of real or potential releases of hazardous material(s);

+- Identification of potentially responsible parties; - Pathways to human and environmental exposure; - Probable direction and time of travel of the materials; - Potential impacts on human health, welfare, safety, and the environment; - The potential impact on natural resources and properties; - Types, availability, and location of response resources, technical support, and cleanup services; and - Priorities for protecting human health, welfare, and the environment. - c.
+Utilizing Tier II chemical facility database and NCEM meteorologist input, notify all facilities within the expected impact area 72 hours prior to projected impacts.

 - a.
 Receive damage information from field teams. - b.
-Continue to assess support and clean-up requirements and establish response priorities. - c.
-Validate priorities and identify the resources required. - d.
+Provide technical experts to minimize impacts by stopping the source, containment, cleanup, recovery, and protection of sensitive areas. - c.
+Continue to assess support, clean-up and decontamination requirements and establish response priorities. - d.
+Validate priorities and identify the resources required. - e.
 Work with local governments, and other agencies to maximize use of available assets and identify resources that are required from outside the local area.
 Initiate actions to locate and move resources into the disaster area.

 - a.
 Develop a disaster recovery plan (DRP) based on the known and continuing impacts to the affected community to include impacts to infrastructure, local government, industry and economy, and community residents. - b.
-Identify, notify, and assign involved agencies and assets that will be required to assist in recovery efforts based on the DRP. - c.
+Identify, notify, and assign involved agencies and assets that will be required to assist in recovery efforts based on the DRP.

+c.
 Coordinate between NCEM, NCDEQ, and EPA follow up facility status checks for all Tier II chemical facilities.